Benjamin Miessner

 Benjamin Franklin Miessner (July 27, 1890 – March 25, 1976) was an American radio engineer and inventor.
 He is most known for his electronic organ, electronic piano, and other musical instruments.
-He was the inventor of the Cat's whisker detector.
+He was the inventor of the cat's whisker detector.

-Early life and career
+Early life

 Miessner was born in Huntingburg, Indiana to Charles and Mary (Reutopohler) Miessner and was the brother of Otto Miessner.
 He attended school in Huntingburg and graduated from high school in 1908.
 He then enlisted in the U. S. Navy, and graduated from the U.S. Naval Electrical School in Brooklyn, NY in 1909.
 He was assigned to a naval radio station in Washington, D.C. to be a radio operator.
-It was while he was in Washington that he invented the "cat whisker" detector which allowed for receiving radio waves by crystal sets.
-He was also promoted to Chief Operator.
+It was while he was in Washington that he invented the "cat's whisker" detector which allowed for receiving radio waves by crystal sets.
+He was also promoted to chief operator.